marcstreeter/boke/src/content/posts/bluesky-comments.md

 ### Integrating with Astro

 Getting this working with my Astro blog was straightforward.
-I added the React integration (which I already had for my background and music components) and used the `client:load` directive to ensure the comment component hydrates immediately:
+I had the React integration (which I already had for my background and music components) and used the `client:load` directive to ensure the comment component hydrates immediately:

 ```astro
 ---